GitArmory/gitarmory/content/about.md

 ---
 title: 'About' # in any language you want
-bannerHeading: "About Me"
+bannerHeading: "About GitArmory"
-bannerDescription: ""
+bannerDescription: "Secures and manage Git repositories."
 layout: about
 # url: "/archive"
 ---